Harley-Davidson: Race Across America: Game Boy Color

 The Game Boy Color version was developed by Running Dog and Xantera, and published by Infogrames.
 The game is presented similarly to the earlier Mindscape game Harley-Davidson: The Road to Sturgis in terms of graphics due to the Game Boy Color's hardware limitations, and only features four courses and four motorcycles compared to the six in the original Windows release.

 Reception

 The PC version received unfavorable reviews according to the review aggregation website GameRankings.
 Chris Gregson of GameSpot said, "Its uninspired arcade-style biking action doesn't come close to doing justice to the big-name license."
-Vincent Lopez of IGN gave the same PC version a similarly negative review, criticizing the lackluster gameplay, along with the complex multiplayer and GPU configuration options menus which he viewed as being too complicated for its target audience.
+Vincent Lopez of IGN gave the same PC version a similarly negative review, criticizing the lackluster gameplay, along with the complex multiplayer and graphics configuration options menus which he viewed as being too complicated for its target audience.